OCA/pms/pms_ocr_regula/readme/USAGE.rst

-Set api key regula and url parameters of the OCR service and activate the is_used_regula field in pms_property
+Set api key klippa and url parameters of the OCR service and select regula provider ocr in pms_property